eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

     }
 }
 ```
-Any changes you make to your code is automatically built and re-deployed by Codewind and viewable in your browser.
+Any changes you make to your code is automatically built and redeployed by Codewind and viewable in your browser.

 ### Working with the microservice